This Norfolk Seafood is such a good recipe and so simple to make. The story behind this recipe is interesting.

-This is such a good recipe and so simple to make.
-The story behind this recipe is interesting.
 When I was a young boy, we used to go to a seafood restaurant in Washington DC called O’Donnell’s.
+The historic O’Donnell’s Sea Grill opened in 1922 on E Street NW in Washington, D.C.
+It was a legendary destination for seafood, nautical decor, and its signature rum buns.
 They had wonderful food, and most importantly, they had Buck.

 Buck was a gentle giant at 6′ 2″ and was always talking to me about his recipe.
-He had invented this style of cooking seafood and had even developed special pans which could be used over open flame and then it could be delivered to the tables still sizzling.
+He had invented this style of cooking seafood and had even developed special pans which could be used over an open flame and then it could be delivered to the tables still sizzling.
 He was rightfully very proud of this.

 After being there quite a few times, Buck shared his recipe with me and told me to keep it a secret.
-Since this was over 40 years ago, I guess I can reveal it now.
+Since this was over 50 years ago, I guess I can reveal it now.

 1/2 lb Shrimp, Jumbo Lump Crab or Langoustines, raw and shelled